Spam musubi: History

-The Honolulu Star-Bulletin said of Spam musubi in 2002 that "There is no definitive history for this aberration."
-Still, the newspaper relayed that a 2001 cookbook stated that the potential creator is Mitsuko Kaneshiro, who began selling them out of City Pharmacy on Pensacola Street in Honolulu and by the early 1980s was selling 500 handmade Spam musubi a day out of her own shop, Michan's Musubi.
-The other person said to be the creator of Spam musubi is Barbara Funamura of Kauai.
-Funamura sold Spam musubi out of the Joni-Hana restaurant in the Kukui Grove Center.
+The Honolulu Star-Bulletin said of Spam musubi in 2002, "There is no definitive history for this aberration."
+Still, the newspaper relayed that a 2001 cookbook stated that the potential creator is Mitsuko Kaneshiro, who began selling them out of City Pharmacy on Pensacola Street in Honolulu and by the early 1980s was selling 500 handmade Spam musubi servings a day out of her own shop, Michan's Musubi.
+The other person said to be the creator of Spam musubi is Barbara Funamura of Kauai, who sold it out of the Joni-Hana Restaurant in the Kukui Grove Center.
 The Garden Island in 1983 described it as, "Spam and rice, two local favorites, are combined in an enormous musubi (rice ball) wrapped in nori (sheets of dried seaweed)."
-Eventually Funamura's musubi was made using a box mold, taking on its familiar form.
+Eventually, Funamura's musubi was made using a box mold, taking on its familiar form.

 In 1999, L&L Hawaiian Barbecue introduced the Hawaii regional snack as a menu item in its first mainland U.S. restaurant in Puente Hills, California.
 As the Hawaii-based chain grew across several American states, so did the awareness and popularity of the snack, eventually becoming a mainstay on the menu, and making L&L the first restaurant chain to make the snack available nationally.

 On August 8, 2021, L&L Hawaiian Barbecue established "National Spam Musubi Day" to celebrate the iconic snack from Hawaii.
-The holiday was officially recognized by Hawaii Governor David Y. Ige. with a public proclamation.
+The holiday was officially recognized by Hawaii Governor David Y. Ige with a public proclamation.

-Spam musubi is the serving suggestion on tins of Teriyaki flavor Spam.
-Spam Musubi, generally together with egg and sometimes called Potama (for Pork+Tamago/Egg), is a staple of Okinawan cuisine.
+Spam musubi is the serving suggestion on tins of teriyaki-flavored Spam.
+Spam musubi eaten with egg is sometimes called potama (a portmanteau of pork and tamago, the Japanese word for egg) and is a staple of Okinawan cuisine.
 The nori is generally larger and wraps the entire sandwich.